gamblevore/speedie/Documentation/Perry.md

 I'll probably allow rounded buttons with pictures for backgrounds later, perhaps we can make the IDE look like something from a Civilisation Game or something :) Or a "my little IDE" kind of Hello Kitty theme, or all sorts of possibilities.

+## Remaining Challenges
+I still prefer Xcode sometimes.
+I'm actually going to continue to improve Perry, until I prefer Perry in all areas, but right now here are some areas that Xcode is better (for me).

+* Smooth fonts are nice in Xcode.
+Perry has a low-rez pixel-art font thats great if you are compiling on an embedded device.
+But not so great ona modern high-DPI monitor.
+This will be a challenge to upgrade.
+* Xcode's text-editor feels smooth.
+Perry's text-editor is still a little glitchy in places.
+In fact I've spent months ironing out bugs in the text editor, so its much better than it was.
+And I've seen IDEs by large companies (QT + MSVS) that have even more glitchy text-editors.
+* Needs a debugger and VM
+* Needs skinning and theme support
+* Maybe we could animate the text or add explosions or animations into Perry.
+That would be cool.